danigrant/junaio-docs/README.md

 ## Junaio and Processing JS

 To run Processing JS in Junaio, you need to write processing code as pre-parsed javascript.

-Every processing method can be called as it, wrapped under the global processing object.
+This means calling any Processing function under the javascript Processing object.

 For example: